doublesecretagency/craft-notifier/docs/recipients/index.md

 - **All Users in Group(s)**
 - **Only a specific User**

-[//]: # (If the provided recipient types don't meet your needs, it's also possible to write a [custom Twig snippet]&#40;/recipients/types/dynamic-recipients&#41; to generate a dynamic list of recipients at runtime.)
+If the provided recipient types don't meet your needs, it's also possible to write a [custom Twig snippet](/recipients/types/dynamic-recipients) to generate a dynamic list of recipients at runtime.

 :::warning List of Recipient Types
 For more information, see the [complete list of recipient types...](/recipients/types/)